biohacker0/heygit/readme.md

 ## Support

-If you find GitSwitch CLI useful, consider [buying me a coffee](https://buymeacoffee.com/biohacker0)!
+If you find heygit useful, consider [buying me a coffee](https://buymeacoffee.com/biohacker0)!

 ---

-GitSwitch CLI - Simplify your Git profile management and boost your productivity!
+heygit - Simplify your Git profile management and boost your productivity!